 Why do you think the technological developments in the maritime sector accelerated in recent years?
 What are the tech trends that you notice at the moment?

 Technological developments have accelerated in maritime for three major reasons, from my perspective.
 First, the pervasive nature of technological change happening in everyone’s lives.
 So many people – regardless of their industry – is a part of digital social networks, have smartphones, and use software applications that its natural for them to begin to see more challenges that can be solved through the lens of technology.
 Second, it’s the increased attention from entrepreneurs and investors to solve challenges in our industry specifically.
-The fact that big name investors are placing bets on companies in the maritime space is super helpful, and they wouldn’t do it if more and more established entrepreneurs weren’t focusing on building relevant solutions too.
-Third, and perhaps most importantly for our clients, it’s changes in regulatory and market environments that are forcing behavioral change, with IMO 2020 being a prime example for us.
+The fact that big-name investors are placing bets on companies in the maritime space is super helpful, and they wouldn’t do it if more and more established entrepreneurs weren’t focusing on building relevant solutions too.
+Third, and perhaps most importantly for our clients, it changes in regulatory and market environments that are forcing behavioral change, with IMO 2020 being a prime example for us.
 All three of these come together to create a virtuous circle for technology development and adoption.

 The most important tech trends at the moment all seem to revolve around breaking down the barriers between human and artificial intelligence.
 For Nautilus’ teams and our clients’ teams, this becomes relevant in the context of process automation.
-What formerly took a person a lot of time and attention to do repetitively, software is now able to execute repeatedly at scale.
+What formerly took a person a lot of time and attention to do repetitively, the software is now able to execute repeatedly at scale.
 Depending on function and job role, this can do a lot to liberate people from time-wasting tasks so they can create more value for their teams.
-As these types of software becomes more accountable for these activities, they actually build the capability to do things people hadn’t tried before or didn’t have the time and resources to do.
+As these types of software become more accountable for these activities, they actually build the capability to do things people hadn’t tried before or didn’t have the time and resources to do.
 And then as more organizations rely on artificial intelligence to execute at that level of complexity, it will increase people’s day-to-day interactions that are powered by AI across all parts of life, professional and personal.
 Ultimately this leads to some interesting and consequential questions for us all, such as: what is the future of work-life; how do societal norms transform over time; and what is the optimal way to extract the most value from AI for our communities?
 These are super important questions with answers that aren’t totally clear yet, and we’re excited to see this dialogue happening everywhere.

 Being a logistics startup ourselves, at Transmetrics, we know how difficult sometimes it is to find the right investors and the right advisors.
 You have quite notable names supporting Nautilus Labs.
 How did you manage to bring such forward-looking people on board with you?